-All of a sudden, friends who were studying business, politics, and art (!) wanted to become lawyers.
+All of a sudden, friends who were studying business, politics, and art (!) wanted to become lawyers experts in Cohabiting couples and property rights.
 Friends with backgrounds in philosophy, sociology and economics wanted to become teachers.
 And everyone in between was applying for grad school.

 I was one of the grad-school-bunch.
 In January of 2005, I applied to the London School of Economics and was accepted to do an MSc in Economic History.

 The big question is: How useful was it?

 In terms of the actual education, it’s hard to measure.
 Do I use the knowledge I gained in my year at the LSE on a regular basis?
 Absolutely not.
 Did it make me a smarter person overall?
 Yes, probably, but if this were my only argument for grad school being useful, then it would be a weak one.

 The biggest things I gained from my education at the London School of Economics were:

 As a consequence of some of these points, I entered the workforce with a greater level of confidence in myself and my worth – maybe even a sense of entitlement.
 And of course, without the European exposure, I probably never would have had the idea of TalentEgg.